 Biomedical Engineering, UNC-Chapel Hill

 She plans to use her time at EnMed to hone skills in innovation, creativity, and problem-solving.
-She’s interested in pediatrics and neurology, but wants to keep an open mind about her future career.
+She’s interested in pediatrics, but wants to keep an open mind about her future career.
 She enjoys dancing, painting, singing and all outdoor activities, and is trained in classical Indian dance.